Jody Lee Lipes

 Jody Lee Lipes (born January 18, 1982) is an American cinematographer and filmmaker.

 Life and career

 A native of Doylestown, Pennsylvania, Lipes attended New York University, where he studied film.

-He worked extensively on short films before serving as cinematographer on Afterschool, directed by Antonio Campos and Tiny Furniture, directed by Lena Dunham.
+He worked extensively on short films before serving as cinematographer on Afterschool (2008).

-Lipes would collaborate with Dunham again as cinematographer and director for several episodes of her HBO series Girls.
-Lipes would later work as cinematographer for Girls producer Judd Apatow's comedy Trainwreck, starring Amy Schumer.
+After working with Lena Dunham in Tiny Furniture (2010), Lipes would collaborate with her again as cinematographer and director for some episodes of her HBO series Girls.

-Lipes worked as cinematographer for Kenneth Lonergan's drama Manchester by the Sea, which he shot digitally.
-He also shot A Beautiful Day in the Neighborhood, directed by Marielle Heller, and The Good Nurse, directed by Tobias Lindholm.
-Lipes was also the cinematographer for Savanah Leaf's Earth Mama in 2023.
+Lipes worked as cinematographer for Kenneth Lonergan's drama Manchester by the Sea (2016), which he shot digitally.

-As a director, he helmed a documentary on the NY Export Opus Jazz ballet, which had a screening at the annual South by Southwest festival, and the documentary Ballet 422, which screened at the 2014 Tribeca Film Festival.
+As a director, Lipes helmed a documentary on the NY Export Opus Jazz ballet, which had a screening at the annual South by Southwest festival, and the documentary Ballet 422, which screened at the 2014 Tribeca Film Festival.

 Lipes became a member of the American Society of Cinematographers (ASC) in 2021.